jamin9902/mimic-irl/mimic/data/readme.md

 and these data can be used as the inputs for BC, MaxEnt, and GAIL.

 The policies found by GAIL have been saved in gail_policies (as a plain text file).

+This directory also contains all the bc policies and maxent policies+rewards.